nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 3.1 Setting Up
 Get started by installing __Trackr__ with the following steps:

 1. Ensure you have Java 11 or above installed.
-The latest version of _java_ can be found [here](https://www.java.com/en/download/).
+The latest version of Java can be found [here](https://www.java.com/en/download/).
 2. Download the latest version of __Trackr__ [here](https://github.com/AY2021S1-CS2103T-W12-2/tp/releases).
-Look for the file _trackr.jar_.
+Look for the file trackr.jar.
 3. Copy the file to a folder you wish to use as your home folder for __Trackr__
-4. Double-click _trackr.jar_ to start the app.
+4. Double-click trackr.jar to start the app.
 The GUI (Figure 3.1) should appear in a few seconds.

 ![Ui](images/Ui.png) <br>
-_Figure 3.1 Track Gui_
+Figure 3.1 Track Gui

 ### 3.2 Using Trackr
 __Trackr__ boasts many useful features to make using the app seamless and smooth.
 These include